 - The ‘cone of shame’ – often with a keyhole spay this is not required, much to your dog’s delight!

-Keyhole surgery can also be used for neutering of female cats and cryptorchid dog castrations i.e. when one or both of the testicles are retained within the tummy.
+Keyhole surgery can also be used for neutering of female cats and cryptorchid dog and cat castrations i.e. when one or both of the testicles are retained within the tummy.

 The other area where keyhole surgery is of huge benefit is in ill dogs or cats who have disease within their tummy.
 Keyhole surgery allows the surgeon to get an excellent view of the tummy organs and to take biopsies, e.g. of the liver, without your pet undergoing major surgery.